george-a-shoemaker/george-a-shoemaker.github.io/software-blog/2022-11-27-struct-as-value-type.markdown

 Swift's `mutating` keyword is interesting.
 Unlike methods of a class, you must opt-in to self-mutating methods of a Swift struct.

 And a consumer of the struct can choose to restrict these methods if they declare the struct as a `let` constant.
-This feels very differnt to a class / *reference* type where as long as you don't *reassign* the class variable, you can mutate the internals of the class to your heart's content.
+This feels very different to a class / *reference* type where as long as you don't *reassign* the class variable, you can mutate the internals of the class to your heart's content.

 ```
 struct Coordinate {